intel/CPU-Manager-for-Kubernetes/docs/operator.md

 - Run `kubectl create -f <file-name>`, where `<file-name>` is name of the Pod manifest file with `nodeName` field substituted as mentioned in the previous step.
 - Check if any process is isolated in the `infra` pool using `NodeReport` for that node.
-`kubectl get NodeReport <node-name> -o json | jq .report.description.pools.infra`
+If you using third part resources (kubernetes 1.6.x and older versions) `kubectl get NodeReport <node-name> -o json | jq .report.description.pools.infra` If you using custom resources definition (kubernetes 1.7.x and newer versions) `kubectl get cmk-nodereport <node-name> -o json | jq .spec.report.description.pools.infra`

 ## Troubleshooting and recovery
 If running `cmk cluster-init` using the [cmk-cluster-init-pod template][cluster-init-template] ends up in an error,